 Since those early years in France to my current life in Spain, I've been paying attention.
 I´ve been watching, asking, sharing, learning, testing, teaching. . .and eating.

-As a result, I have incorporated my findings, experiences, and professional knowledge into my modern-day approach, which I call the Rooted and Rustic Manifesto.
+As a result, I have incorporated my discoveries, experiences, and professional knowledge into my modern-day method, which I call the Rooted and Rustic Approach.
 It´s meant as a guide to help us navigate through the barrage of nutrition overload, fad diets, and food marketing.
 It serves as a simple guide for eating better and living longer—based on both science and culture.
 You can see the details how I created it here.

 power to nourish your mission in life.